CharlyHdz13/Credit_Risk_Analysis/README.md

     Without doubt the best method of all, has a BAS of 93%, all of our detection metrics for Low Risk and High Risk are the highest of all the methods and  only missing on 8 High Risk people makes this the best one.
 ## Summary
+So from all the methods tested the best one for this dataset is the Easy Ensemble AdaBoost Classifier, which is the one with the best metrics of all.
+Through the analysis of each method pros and cons were found for each one.
+Would I recommend the method, yes because the probabilities of a High Risk person slipping through the cracks is of 0.04%.
+Perhaps, as a further analysis could be comparing this percentage to the percentage of High Risk people detected by a normal person.